grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/01 Overview.md

 k6 Cloud Results visualizes, stores, analyzes, and presents trends for your test results.
 For all tests that use k6 Clouds Results, [Performance Insights](/cloud/analyzing-results/performance-insights/) algorithms analyze the script and results to promote good practices and detect patterns associated with performance issues.

-As you use k6 Cloud Results, k6 automatically creates trending graphs that track your system's performance over time.
+As you use k6 Cloud Results, k6 automatically creates trending graphs that track your system performance over time.
 These graphs help you identify creeping performance issues before they become serious.

 ## Navigate tests and metadata